ornao/pp5_vintage/README.md

 <hr>

+- figure our account and bag in mobile header - linked to mobile testing
+- add form validation to profile, reviews, contact
+- 13, 15, 17, 18
+- add crud reviews user stories
+- 20 can reuse screenshots i think
+- combine 22, 23
+- add more products

 - can add more details to products details page

-- figure our account and bag in mobile header
-- signup for newsletter, check if sends email
+- newsletter, check if sends email

-- add more products

-- show no orders to display when no orders
 - change email verification to display sites name
 - change formating of email verification confrimation
+- get order confrimation email working